Battle of Grand Coteau

-The Battle of Grand Coteau (North Dakota) or the Battle of Grand Coteau du Missouri was a battle fought between Métis buffalo hunters of Red River and the Sioux in North Dakota between July 13 and 14, 1851.
-The Métis were victorious.
-It was the last major battle between the two groups.
+The Battle of Grand Coteau, or the Battle of Grand Coteau du Missouri, was fought between Métis buffalo hunters of Red River and the Sioux in what is now North Dakota between July 13 and 14, 1851.
+The Métis won the battle, the last major one between the two groups.

 The buffalo hunt was a yearly event for the Métis of the Red River Colony.
-After sowing their fields in the spring they set out with their wives and children leaving the aged and infirm to take care of the crop.
+After sowing their fields in the spring, the Métis would set out with their wives and children and leave the aged and infirm to take care of the crop.
 Their principal settlement was situated on the banks of the Red River of the North in what is now the city of Winnipeg, Manitoba, Canada.

-Made up largely of French Métis they would leave for the summer buffalo hunt around the middle of June and returned in the middle of August with their pemmican and other dried meats.
+Made up largely of French Métis, they would leave for the summer buffalo hunt around the middle of June and returned in the middle of August with their pemmican and other dried meats.
 Often harassed by the Sioux, the Métis from the various settlements of Red River traveled in large groups for defence.

 The battle

 The 1851 buffalo hunt initially proceeded as follows.
 The St. Boniface group made rendezvous with the Pembina group on June 16 then traveled west to meet the St. François Xavier group (June 19).

 There were 1,300 people, 1,100 carts and 318 hunters in the combined groups.
 The groups hunted separately but planned to unite against any threat from the Sioux.
-They divided into 3 groups about 20–30 mi from each other moving in the same direction.
+They divided into three groups about 20–30 mi from one another and moved the same way.

-The St. François Xavier (White Horse Plain) group led by Jean Baptiste Falcon, son of Pierre Falcon, and accompanied by its missionary, Father Louis-François Richer Laflèche numbered 200 carts and 67 hunters plus women and children.
-In North Dakota on the Grand Coteau of the Missouri on July 12 the scouts of St. François Xavier spotted a large band of Sioux.
+The St. François Xavier (White Horse Plain) group led by Jean Baptiste Falcon, son of Pierre Falcon, and accompanied by its missionary, Father Louis-François Richer Laflèche, numbered 200 carts and 67 hunters, as well as women and children.
+In North Dakota on the Grand Coteau of the Missouri on July 12, the scouts of St. François Xavier spotted a large band of Sioux.
 The five scouts riding back to warn the camp met with a party of 20 Sioux who surrounded them.
-Two made a run for it under fire but 3 were kept as captives.
-Two would escape the next day and one killed.
-On Sunday July 13 the camp was attacked by the Sioux.
+Two made a run for it under fire, but three were kept as captives.
+Two would escape the next day, and one was killed.
+On July 13, the camp was attacked by the Sioux.